 My strange life continues… and so too will my blog and more often than once a month because Sara told me I must write more regularly.
-I said I would try but that I don’t have time to write polished pieces right now cuz I’m trying to write a book.
+I said I would try.
 She says that’s okay.
-So, I’m gonna write my blog in an email kinda way for a while because I like writing emails to procrastinate from what I should be doing, which is writing my book.
+So, I’m gonna write this blog in an email kinda way because I like writing emails to procrastinate from what I should be doing.

 There is no method to what you are about to read.
 It’s merely madness and consider it a peek into the usual din that lives inside my head.
 (Ya, don’t ask me how I make it through the day with all this going on cuz I can’t figure it out either.)

 * * * * *

 Here’s the skinny… While Warren is off gallivanting in Australia for six months, in his room now lives his girlfriend Sara.
 Hang on, there’s more.
 In the room that was supposed to be my office now lives my nephew, Spencer, who moved to Halifax to go to NSCAD.